Farming as we know it is evolving at lightning speed. In this article, Nicole Buckler boggles your brain with things to come.

 These days, with global populations spiraling out of control, we are gonna have to come up with something pretty good to avert some serious calamities.
 We already grow hydroponic veges, which is not natural.
 Factory farming isn’t natural either, nor is dousing whole fields with pesticides.
 So we have to keep in mind what is “natural” and what isn’t.
 And we have to keep the idea of cultured meat in context.
 China is doubling their meat consumption every decade, and India is becoming increasingly middle-class with expectations of having as much meat to eat as everyone else who is middle-class.
 It just isn’t possible to provide the world with burgers without using such technology.

 We humanoids will just have to get used to the idea of lab meats, and perhaps we will even have a meat maker in our kitchen next to the bread makers.
 Don’t scoff into your herbal tea; it’s not that far off.
 Small amounts of meat have been grown in the lab, and scientists have even been able to convince heart cells to beat in Petri dishes.
 Minced meats and ground meat products are within technical reach, so you may soon be eating invitrosagne and labolognese very soon.
 Be ready.
 Lab meat will slowly move from scientific bizarrity to a consumer option.
 So keep your eye on the meat section at Tesco.
 Don’t wait for a 2-for-1 deal to be an early adopter.
-Mmmm cultured rhino pie.
+Tomorow, you may be eating rhino pie.
 Yummy.